LOH Staff

 Joe is also a founding member and past chair of the NH/VT Upper Valley Arts Alliance.
 He is a proud alum of Seton Hall University.

-Brian joined Lebanon Opera House as Operations Manager in January 2022.
-He has over ten years of experience in nonprofit leadership positions, most recently having served as Executive Director of Revels North from 2018-2021.
+Brian joined “Team LOH” in January 2022 with over ten years of experience in nonprofit leadership positions.
+Prior to that he served as Executive Director of Revels North from 2018-2021.
 During his tenure with Revels North, he guided the organization through the transition of its locally beloved signature production, The Christmas Revels, to Lebanon Opera House in 2019, and then through the extended intermission from live performance that followed due to COVID-19.

 Joel spent his formative years in the bean fields of Bad Axe, Michigan where his parents instilled in him an early love of the performing arts and adventures in the great outdoors.
 His family later moved to Flint and then metro Detroit where he caught the theater bug and never stopped.